electron/governance/wg-api/design-spec-process.md

 ## Ratifying Spec Change Proposals

-Once this document has been written, it should be placed on the API Working Group's agenda for a given meetings, where the group will discuss and vote with sufficient consensus to move forward with one of the proposed solutions in a given design document.
+Once this document has been written, it should be placed on the API Working Group's agenda for a given meeting, where the group will discuss and vote with sufficient consensus to move forward with one of the proposed solutions in a given design document.

 Once a proposal has been ratified, it will be PRed into the [`spec-documents`](TBD) directory to allow external community members to better understand the process behind the technical decision that was made.